Automated Vulnerability Scanning

 What does Audited by Netcraft mean?

 There is an enormous variation in the degree of care and attention that businesses take with respect to their security.
 However, there is often little cosmetic difference that can be discerned by the user of their services.
-As someone who cares strongly about your company’s security, you want people outside of you organisation to know that you network is secure and that the security of your network, sites and applications has been diligently tested from both inside and outside of your router.
+As someone who cares strongly about your company’s security, you want people outside of your organisation to know that your network is secure and that the security of your network, sites and applications has been diligently tested from both inside and outside of your router.
 To show your commitment to security you need something trusted to show your users and customers.

 A great many sites now display a seal from the provider of their SSL certificate.
 However, using SSL simply ensures that the traffic between the browser and the site is encrypted – it says nothing about the security of the site itself, or the configuration of your servers.

 Audited by Netcraft shows your customers that you are actively maintaining your network security and protecting your systems and infrastructure from remote attacks.
 The “Audited by Netcraft” seal is served dynamically and shows the date of the last test in which no serious vulnerabilities that could permit remote compromise were detected.
 As Netcraft updates its scanning suite each day, adding new tests for the latest security exploits as they are discovered, you can be confident in the security of a site that is Audited by Netcraft.

 Find out more about the scope of our tests.